bhaidar/bhaidar.github.io/_posts/2018-08-17-how-i-created-the-angular-wrapper-for-kendo-ui-controls.md

     public options: kendo.ui.TreeListOptions;
     ````

     The component expects an input parameter named **options** of type *kendo.ui.TreeListOptions*.
-To keep things simple, the code is using theinterfaces already defined by Kendo UI library.
+To keep things simple, the code is using the interfaces already defined by Kendo UI library.
 This way, you maintain the same developer experience when using the Kendo UI controls inside an Angular app.

 1. Add a reference to the HTML div element marked previously with a template reference variable of `treelist`: